-Earned Income Tax Credits in California
+- Earned Income Tax Credits assist low- and moderate-income workers.

-- The EITC is one of the largest social safety net programs.
+- Earned Income Tax Credits are among the largest social safety net programs.

-An estimated 35% of children statewide lived in families that benefited from the federal (and sometimes also the state) EITC, ranging from 15% in Marin County to 50% in Lake/Mendocino Counties.
-The share of Californians eligible for the federal EITC who claimed it was about 75% in 2013—somewhat lower than the estimated rate in the nation as a whole (80%), but higher than state participation rates for both CalWORKs and CalFresh.
-Research indicates that most who are eligible for but do not receive the EITC fail to file a tax return in the first place, perhaps because their earnings are so low they are not required to file.
+We estimate that 14% of Californians live in families assisted by both EITCs, and 9% more are assisted by the federal EITC alone.
+Californians in counties with low housing costs—where earnings are generally lower—are more likely to receive both credits.
+While there are no official data on eligible Californians’ rate of participation in the CalEITC, about 75% of eligible Californians claimed the federal EITC in 2014—somewhat less than the estimated rate in the nation as a whole (80%) but higher than state participation rates for both CalWORKs and CalFresh.
+Research indicates that most who are eligible for, but do not receive, the EITC fail to file a tax return in the first place, likely because their earnings are so low they are not required to file.